 Yes, you need to have completed state-approved Responsible Server Training.
-Upon completion, you will be issued a card confirming you’ve completed the alcohol training course.
+Upon completion, you will be issued a card confirming you’ve completed the responsible alcohol service training course.

 How old do you have to be to bartend in Delaware?

-To bartend in Delaware, you must be at least 21 and 18 to serve alcohol, according to the APIS.
+To sell alcohol or bartend in Delaware, you must be at least 21 and 18 to serve alcohol, according to the APIS.